GE HealthCare (GEHC)

 GE HealthCare has done a decent job managing its cost base over the last five years.
 The company has produced an average operating margin of 13.7%, higher than the broader healthcare sector.

-Looking at the trend in its profitability, GE HealthCare’s operating margin decreased by 3 percentage points over the last five years.
+Analyzing the trend in its profitability, GE HealthCare’s operating margin decreased by 2.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, GE HealthCare generated an operating margin profit margin of 12.7%, down 1.2 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+This quarter, GE HealthCare generated an operating margin profit margin of 14.5%, in line with the same quarter last year.
+This indicates the company’s overall cost structure has been relatively stable.

 8. Earnings Per Share

-Sadly for GE HealthCare, its EPS declined by 3.8% annually over the last four years while its revenue grew by 3.5%.
-This tells us the company became less profitable on a per-share basis as it expanded.
+Sadly for GE HealthCare, its EPS declined by 2.3% annually over the last four years while its revenue grew by 4.1%.
+This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

-In Q3, GE HealthCare reported adjusted EPS of $1.07, down from $1.14 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 2.2%.
-Over the next 12 months, Wall Street expects GE HealthCare’s full-year EPS of $4.59 to grow 4.4%.
+In Q4, GE HealthCare reported adjusted EPS of $1.44, down from $1.45 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 3%.
+Over the next 12 months, Wall Street expects GE HealthCare’s full-year EPS of $4.58 to grow 7.2%.

 9. Cash Is King

-12. Key Takeaways from GE HealthCare’s Q3 Results
+10. Key Takeaways from GE HealthCare’s Q4 Results

-It was good to see GE HealthCare narrowly top analysts’ organic revenue expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock remained flat at $79 immediately following the results.
+We enjoyed seeing GE HealthCare beat analysts’ full-year EPS guidance expectations this quarter.
+We were also happy its organic revenue narrowly outperformed Wall Street’s estimates.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock traded up 1.4% to $79.91 immediately following the results.

-GE HealthCare’s business quality ultimately falls short of our standards.
-First off, its revenue growth was uninspiring over the last four years.
-And while its solid ROIC suggests it has grown profitably in the past, the downside is its declining EPS over the last four years makes it a less attractive asset to the public markets.
-On top of that, its cash profitability fell over the last five years.
+GE HealthCare isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was mediocre over the last four years, and analysts don’t see anything changing over the next 12 months.
+And while its scale and strong customer awareness give it negotiating power, the downside is its declining EPS over the last four years makes it a less attractive asset to the public markets.
+On top of that, its organic revenue growth has disappointed.